littlehorse-enterprises/lh-kubernetes-connector/README.md

 ## Versioning

-These connector keeps the same versioning as LittleHorse.
+This connector keeps the same versioning as LittleHorse.

 ## Examples